sricharankrishnan/react-click-image-play-youtube-video/README.md

 - (Method) __overlayProps.onIframeLoaded__ (*Optional*): This method is triggered when in the iframe element inside the overlay component has completely loaded.
 This is triggered upon the 'on load' event listener for the iframe element.

 - (Method) __overlayProps.onIframeUnloaded__ (*Optional*): This method is triggered when the 'on unload' event occurs for the iframe element.
 This is being triggered inside a useEffect hook and is a part of the unmounting process for the iframe element.
+<br/><br/>

+### Pull Requests/Contributions and Issues
+If there are any suggestions that you have, perhaps you would like to make a suggestion or contribution do go ahead and create a pull request.
+If you do face any issues when using this open source project, please feel free to raise an issue.
+It would also be great if you could demonstrate the issue with a sample project for me to see and correct.
+<br/><br/>

+###  Support
+If you like this project, I would really appreciate you placing a star on the github project.
+This would really help encourage me to become a better developer.
+Speak to your friends and colleagues about this project too if you can and seek their support.
+Here is wishing you a nice day and happy coding.
+Cheers!